beardedeldo/shadow_wiki/docs/Phalanx-COMS-SOP.md

 - **Objective:** Navigate through an urban environment while maintaining formation and communication.
 - **Challenges:** Obstacles, potential threats, and changing terrain conditions.
-- **Emphasis:** Use direction callouts and maintain the Sparta Phalanx formation throughout the patrol.
+- **Emphasis:** Use direction callouts and maintain the called formation throughout the patrol.

 ### 2. Reconnaissance Mission